-Explain to your teen that conflicts are inevitable even in the best relationships.
+Explain to your teen that conflicts are inevitable, even in the best relationships.
 Encourage them to deal with conflicts instead of ignoring them.
 Help your teen understand, Ms. Ehmke says, that “it’s much better to admit when something is wrong, talk about it together, and try to fix it together.”
 It will better prepare them well for what it’s like to be in a mature, adult relationship in the future.
-Clinical Psychologist Dr. Jose Delerme adds that parents should teach their teens that arguments aren’t about winning or losing: “shift the idea of control to compromise, because no relationship should be one-sided.”
+Clinical Psychologist Dr. Jose Delerme adds, parents should teach their teens that arguments are not about winning or losing: “shift the idea of control to compromise, because no relationship should be one-sided.”

 Encourage Them to Keep Their Friends and Interests

-Remind your teen how important it is for them to have their own interests that are separate from their boyfriend or girlfriend.
+Remind your teen how important it is for them to have their own interests, separate from a boyfriend or girlfriend.
 Dr. Delerme encourages parents to explain that “relationships should complement your life – not define it.”
 Also encourage them not to ditch their regular friends just because they’re in a relationship.
-Explain, Ms. Ehmke says, that “no one wants a friend who will throw her over for someone else, and you still need a social life outside your boyfriend or girlfriend.”
+Explain, that “no one wants a friend who will throw her over for someone else, and you still need a social life outside your boyfriend or girlfriend.”

 Anyone who’s been in love knows the feeling can be all-consuming.
 Your teen may feel their current partner, especially if it’s the first one, will be their one and only ever-lasting love.
 As parents, we know better, but should fight the temptation to minimize the relationship or make it bigger than it really is.
 Well-known lifestyle writer Dina Cheney puts it well: “When your child reveals a crush for the first time, it’s easy to accidentally make fun of it, but you should resist the urge to trivialize things.”
 But, she says, parents shouldn’t aggrandize it either: “asking your son or daughter if they’re going to marry the person, for example, would apply too much pressure.”